mui/toolpad/docs/data/toolpad/core/integrations/react-router.md

 The [`DashboardLayout`](/toolpad/core/react-dashboard-layout/) component provides a consistent layout for your dashboard pages, including a sidebar, navigation, and header.
 The [`PageContainer`](/toolpad/core/react-page-container/) component is used to wrap the page content, and provides breadcrumbs for navigation.

-You can then add this layout component to your React Router configuration (e.g.: `src/main.tsx`), as a child of the root layout route created in step 1.
+You can then add this layout component to your React Router configuration (e.g.: `src/main.tsx`), as a child of the root layout route created above.

 ```tsx title="src/main.tsx"
 import Layout from './layouts/dashboard';